9 Flight tracking technologies

 A note about callsign identifiers

-A callsign is an eight-character identifier used for communication with the ATC.
+A callsign is an eight-character identifier used for communication with the Air Traffic Control (ATC).

 General aviation commonly uses the aircraft registration (tail number) as a callsign; commercial flights use a (often unique) identifier per route, starting with three letters identifying the airline operator, BAW (pronounce “speedbird”) for British Airways, AFR for Air France, etc.